-For the last twenty years, the ACT Writers Centre has been developing writers and their work, focusing on craft and professional practice over a creative lifetime.
+For nigh on twenty-five years, the ACT Writers Centre has been developing writers and their work, focusing on craft and professional practice over a creative lifetime.
 As the leading organisation of writing-based culture in the ACT, the Centre continues to build an innovative, vibrant and sustainable sector by providing opportunities for writers and developing beneficial collaborations.

-Nigel Featherstone is an author and arts worker.
-He is the author of Remnants, a critically acclaimed novel published by Pandanus Books (2005), an award-winning series of three novellas published by Blemish Books (2011, 2012, 2014), and 50 short stories published in Australian literary journals such as the Review of Australian Fiction, Meanjin, Island, and Overland.
+Nigel Featherstone is the dynamic Project Officer at the ACT Writers Centre, delivering the national HARDCOPY program since 2014.
+He also initiated and delivers the ACT Writer-in-Residence and Between the Lines reading-for-writers programs.
+He is an author and arts worker.
+He recently released his novel Bodies of Men published by Hachette Australia (2019) and is the author of Remnants, a critically acclaimed novel published by Pandanus Books (2005).
+Nigel has also written an award-winning series of three novellas published by Blemish Books (2011, 2012, 2014), and 50 short stories published in Australian literary journals.
 He has been awarded residencies at Varuna and Bundanon, and in 2013 he was a Creative Fellow at ADFA/UNSW Canberra.
 In 2015 the Goulburn Regional Conservatorium commissioned Nigel to write the libretti for a 12-song cycle with the score being composed by James Humberstone from the Sydney Conservatorium.
 As an arts worker, Nigel has considerable experience with the delivery of arts projects and arts funding.
-For the ACT Writers Centre, he has delivered the national HARDCOPY program since 2014, and initiated and delivers the ACT Writer-in-Residence and Between the Lines reading-for-writers programs.